ucsb-cs148-w24/project-pj01-universityclothing/team/contributions/CONTRIBS.md

 ## XinYao
 - **Wireframe Design:** I designed the wireframes for the home and profile pages, laying the groundwork for the app's visual layout and user experience.
-- **UI/UX Design**: Designed and implemented UI/UX for the home screen (including item listings), post screen, profile screen, navigation bar, and edit profile screen.
+- **UI/UX Design**: Designed and implemented UI/UX for the home screen (including item listings), post screen, profile screen, navigation bar, about us, and edit profile screen.
 - **Category Structure Implementation:** I implemented the category structure for item selection, providing a systematic and user-friendly way for users to browse and categorize items.
-- **Header Bars Implementation:** I developed the header bar components for all screens.
+- **Header Bars Implementation:** I developed the header bar components for the home, profile, and edit profile screens.
-- **Edit Profile Screen:** I implemented the edit profile screen, allowing users to customize and update their profiles easily.
+- **Profile/Edit Profile Screen:** I implemented the profile and edit profile screen and connected user information to firebase, allowing users to customize and update their profiles easily.
 - **Post Screen Skeleton for MVP:** I developed the skeleton for the post screen as part of our Minimum Viable Product (MVP), setting the foundation for further development and feature integration.